The Western Branch

 HSR 1 on King St West between MacNab & Park in 1875 (now the site of the Ellen Fairclough Building).
 The text above the windows reads ‘G.W.RY STA.
 (Great Western Railway Station) & KING ST. WEST' identifying this as a red car on the Western Branch.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives)

 Bird's-eye view of Stuart St in 1876, looking southeast.
 In the centre is the original HSR car and horse barn built in 1874.
-The large building in the lower right corner is the Great Western Railway's Hamilton station, built in 1875.
+The large building in the lower right corner is the second Stuart St station, opened in 1876.
 Notice that the tracks do not reach the station because it was found that the hill next to the station was too steep for horses to pull a fully loaded horsecar.
 (Image taken from a larger map located here).

 "Street Railway - Special arrangements for Dominion Day and the Races" June 29, 1874, pg 3